-UWMPs support a water supplier's long-term resource planning to ensure that adequate water supplies are available to meet existing and future water demands under defined conditions.
-The UWMP must describe and evaluate sources of supply, reasonable and practical efficient uses, reclamation, and demand management activities.
-The components of the plan may vary according to an individual community or area's characteristics and its capabilities to efficiently use and conserve water.
+UWMPs support a water supplier's Iona-term resource planning to ensure that adequate water supplies available to meet are existing and future water defined demands under conditions.
+The UWMP must describe evaluate and sources of supply, reasonable and practical efficient uses, reclamation, and demand management activities.
+The components of the plan may vary according to an individual community or area's and characteristics capabilities to efficiently use and conserve water.
 The UWMP must also address measures for residential, commercial, governmental, and industrial water demand management.

-residential, commercial, governmental, and industrial water demand management.
-Further, Section 10632 of the CWC requires that every urban water supplier shall prepare and adopt a Water Shortage Contingency Plan (WSCP) as part of its plan (UWMP).
-Section 10632.2 provides that, "An urban water supplier shall follow, where feasible and appropriate, the prescribed procedures and implement determined shortage response actions in its water shortage contingency plan...or reasonable alternative actions, provided that descriptions of the alternative actions are submitted with the annual water shortage assessment report pursuant to Section 10632.1."
-The WSCP will be incorporated as an appendix of the UWMP.
-One of Call Water's service areas is the incorporated as an appendix of the UWMP.
-One of Cal Water's service areas is the Bakersfield District, which is located in Kern County.
-The Bakersfield District serves portions of the City of Bakersfield and segments of unincorporated Kern County lands.
-As a defined urban water supplier, Cal Water is preparing an update to its UWMP that will address the water service conditions in the Bakersfield District.
-It is Cal Water's intent to adopt that UWMP, and the incorporated WSCP, and file that plan as required with the Department of Water Resources, the California State Library, and any city or county within which Cal Water provides service no later than 30 days after adoption.
+Further, Section 10632 of the CWC requires that every urban water supplier shall prepare and adopt a

+Water Shortage Contingency Plan (WSCP) as part of its (UWMP). plan Section 10632.2 provides that,

+"An urban water supplier shall follow, where feasible and appropriate. prescribed procedures and implement determined shortage response actions in its water shortage contingency plan...or reasonable alternative actions. provided that descriptions of the alternative actions submitted with the annual water shortage assessment report pursuant to Section 10632.1."
+The WSCP will be incorporated as an appendix of the UWMP

+One of Cal Water's service areas is the Dixon District, which is located in Solano County.
+The Dixon District serves the City of Dixon.
+As a defined urban water supplier, Cal Water preparing an update to its UWMP that will address the water service conditions in the Dixon District.
+It is Cal Water's intent to adopt that UWMP, and the incorporated WSCP, and file that plan as required with the Department Water of Resources, the California State Library, and any city or county within which Cal Water provides service no later than 30 days after adoption.